How does smart heating work?

 - Running heating schedules

-- Turning heat and hot water on and off
+- Telling your boiler to turn heat (and hot water) on and off

-- Learning how long your home/rooms take to heat up an adjusting accordingly.
+- Learning how long your home/rooms take to heat up an adjusting timings accordingly.

 - Varying the temperature according to outside weather.

 - Switching off when you’re not there.

 - Enable you to contorl your boiler remotely from your mobile phone for instance.

 - Learning your schedules and creating its own heating programs